kawasaki/pyscrlink/README.md

 system has explicit command names python3 and pip3 for python version 3, use them in the instructions below.

+Pyscrlink started in 2019 as "bluepy-scratch-link", which was a small work only for micro:bit and bluepy for BLE connections.
+After many contributions, it expanded coverage to other devices and pybluez for Bluetooth connections.
+The name "bluepy-scratch-link" was misleading that it indicate that it would depend only on bluepy.
+As of October 2020, the project was renamed from "bluepy-scratch-link" to "pyscrlink" to avoid the confusion.

 Confirmed Environments
 ----------------------
 The instructions below was confirmed with following devices and distros.